 Adversary: The opponent in a case or the other party to a case.

-Affirm: To support the decision or actions of a lower court.
+Affirm: To confirm the decision or actions of a lower court.

-Alternative Dispute Resolution (ADR): Ways to settle a case without going to court; sometimes ADR is court ordered.
+Alternative Dispute Resolution (ADR): Ways to settle a case without requiring a trial; ADR can sometimes be court ordered to be completed prior to a trial.
 Mediation and arbitration are examples of alternative dispute resolution.

-Appeal: A review, initiated by one of the parties to a case, by an appellate court of what happened in a trial court or administrative agency to determine if errors occurred and if the errors are significant enough to require some form of relief to the party that raised the error or errors.
+Appeal: A party-initiated review by an appellate court of what happened in a trial court or certain administrative agencies to determine if errors occurred and if the errors are significant enough to require some form of relief to the party that raised the error or errors.

-Appellate Court: A court that hears appeals from a lower court (trial court) of record.
+Appellate Court: A court that hears appeals from a lower court.

-Appellant: The party appealing a decision.
-This is the party who lost in the trial court and wants the appellate court to reverse or modify the judgment of the trial court.
+Appellant: The party appealing a decision, who wants the appellate court to reverse or modify the judgment of the trial court.

 Appellant's Brief: A written document explaining the legal errors the appellant believes were made during the trial that justify overturning the decision of the trial court.

-Appellate Rules: Rules, or official instructions, developed by the Indiana Supreme Court that tell how the appellate process must work.
-These include timelines for filing appeals.
+Appellate Rules: Rules developed by the Indiana Supreme Court that tell how the appellate process must work.
+These include timelines for filing appeals .

 Appellee's Brief: A written document responding to the appeal of an appellant, seeking affirmance or confirmation of the lower court's decision.

-Arbitration: A way to settle a dispute, instead of going to trial, in which an impartial party called an "arbitrator" hears the arguments and makes a sometimes binding decision for the parties.
+Arbitration: A way to settle a dispute, instead of going to trial, in which an impartial party called an "arbitrator" decides the facts and hears the arguments and may make a binding decision for the parties.

 Arrest: The restraint and seizure of a person by a police officer in connection with a crime, in which the person is not free to leave.